The

 missionaries, Art and Millie Wyse in Cali, Columbia.

-The congregation began to support
+1972: Bethel Series Adult Education & support for Joy Lutheran The congregation began to support

 the work of Joy Lutheran, a new church in Prescott, WI.